Retirement Accounts

 What should I consider before cashing out my 401(k)?

 Consider the long-term impact on your retirement savings, including the loss of potential growth and compounding interest.
-Also, evaluate the immediate tax implications and whether there are alternatives that might better serve your financial needs without depleting your retirement funds.
+Also, evaluate the immediate tax implications and whether alternatives better serve your financial needs without depleting your retirement funds.

 Where can I get more advice on whether to cash out my 401(k)?